 EXECUTIVE PASTRY CHEF LINK RESTAURANT GROUP, CHEF/PARTNER LA BOULANGERIE

 Originally from Philadelphia, Pennsylvania, Maggie Scales pursued her Undergraduate degree at the University of California, San Diego, majoring in Language Studies.
 After graduating, she relocated to Boston, Massachusetts to attend the Cambridge School of Culinary Arts in the Professional Pastry Program, under Pastry Chef Delphin Gomes.
 While in school, she worked at Chef Bob Kinkaid’s Sibling Rivalry Restaurant and the Metropolitan Club under Chef Todd Weiner.
 After culinary school, Maggie worked as a Pastry Chef at Smith & Wollensky Steakhouse in Boston.
 In 2009, she received the opportunity to work with James Beard winner Lydia Shire at Scampo Restaurant at the Liberty Hotel.
 When Chef Shire opened Towne Stove + Spirits in 2010, Maggie, became the executive Pastry Chef of the 300-seat establishment.
 In June 2011, Maggie relocated to New Orleans and began working for the Omni Hotels in July.
 In 2013, Maggie joined Link Restaurant Group as a Pastry Chef.
 In summer 2014 Maggie accepted the position as Executive Pastry Chef overseeing all aspects of Link Restaurant Group’s pastry department.
+In 2015 Scales became Chef/Partner at La Boulangerie, a French bakery on Magazine Street in New Orleans.

 Our passion to showcase the remarkable bounty of the Southern region is revealed through our commitment to developing long lasting relationships with the network of farmers we work with.
 Our Forager, Ashley Locklear, cultivates those relationships by working hand-in-hand with these growers to develop and procure the exact ingredients each chef wants to utilize when crafting their menus at our family of restaurants.
 Our recipes honor the simplicity of the food and we celebrate the ingredients that are incorporated into each dish.